nharrisonau/R-Diff/README.md

 - _safe_: a backdoor-free build of the current version;
 - _backdoored_: the current version with the backdoor enabled;
 - _prev-safe_: a build of the previous release of the software, used as a baseline for static diffs;
-- _baseline/<version>_: additional historical baseline builds (patch and minor updates) used to evaluate analysis difficulty as the distance between versions increases.
+- _baseline/<version>_: the collected immediate prior baseline build used for static diffs.

 Each target keeps two source trees: `original/` for the current release and `previous/` for the immediate baseline.
 The `prev-safe` variant is built from `previous/`, while `safe` and `backdoored` are built from `original/` (with or without the backdoor patch).

-For multi-baseline evaluation, historical baselines are built by reusing a single `baseline-src/` checkout per target and switching tags between builds.
-Built binaries are staged in `baseline-artifacts/<version>/` and recorded in `local_outputs/baselines.csv`.
+Baseline builds reuse a single `baseline-src/` checkout per target and stage the selected artifact under `baseline-artifacts/<version>/`, recorded in `local_outputs/baselines.csv`.
 Baseline selection is curated per target via `pipeline/baselines_config.json`:

 - `min_version` sets the oldest version to consider for that target.